Welcome! Everyone can browse our Patrons Monthly lessons below and click titles for more info.

 Join the Project as a Patron

-Our costs for 2023 will be over $25,000 for technology and our part-time staff – plus 50-100 hours of Nick's time each month – as we improve this site, spread the word about our vision, and add new lessons and features to our industry-leading resources.
+Our costs for 2023 were over $34,000 for technology and our part-time staff – plus 50-100 hours of Nick's time each month – as we improve this site, spread the word about our vision, and add new lessons and features to our industry-leading resources.
 Your support really matters!

 nick-circle-squiggle-divider